medialab/minet/docs/cli.md

   --language LANGUAGE                             Language of posts to retrieve.
   -l LIMIT, --limit LIMIT                         Maximum number of posts to retrieve.
 Will fetch every post by default.
   --list-ids LIST_IDS                             Ids of the lists from which to retrieve posts, separated by commas.
-  -o OUTPUT, --output OUTPUT                      Path to the output file.
-By default, the results will be printed to stdout.
-  --resume                                        Whether to resume an interrupted collection.
-Requires -o/--output & --sort-by date
   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
 You can pass just a year or a year-month for convenience.
 Defaults to `2010`.
+  --resume                                        Whether to resume from an aborted collection.
+Need -o to be set.
+  -o OUTPUT, --output OUTPUT                      Path to the output file.
+By default, the results will be printed to stdout.

 examples: